go-monk/reading-data/README.md

 }
 ```

-The `Read` method fills the provided slice `buf` with up to len(p) bytes and returns the number of bytes read.
+The `Read` method fills the provided slice `buf` with up to len(buf) bytes and returns the number of bytes read.
 When the stream ends, it returns an `io.EOF` error.

-io.Reader is widely used because it provides an abstraction of all the types from which bytes can be read, like files, memory buffers, network connections, HTTP clients, archivers and hashers.
-The standard library provides many io.Reader implementations.
+io.Reader is widely used because it is an abstraction of many data sources, like files, memory buffers, network connections, HTTP clients, archivers and hashers.
+The standard library provides various io.Reader implementations.
 For example you can create a Reader from a string:

 ```go
 r := strings.NewReader("hello")